-A dad-of-four underwent a life-saving liver transplant - just 24 hours after being placed on the NHS waiting list.
-The transplant - believed to be one of the quickest ever in the UK - came four months after Bob Whatmough was diagnosed with end stage liver cancer and cirrhosis.
+In July 2015, Bob, a dad-of-four underwent a life-saving liver transplant – just 24 hours after being placed on the NHS waiting list.
+The transplant – believed to be one of the quickest ever in the UK – came four months after was diagnosed with end stage liver cancer and cirrhosis in March that year.

 “I was told my liver wasn’t strong enough, they took blood tests, gave me tablets and sent me for transplant assessment.

-“They put the cirrhosis down to drinking, but I've always liked a drink but never thought of the damage it could do.
-I’ve always enjoyed a few pints like most people, but to be told that was a shock as well.”
+“They put the cirrhosis down to drinking, I’ve always liked a drink but never thought of the damage it could do.”

 He explained: “We made our way home feeling pretty relieved, we thought there was a good chance I’d be ok, but we didn’t know how long it would take.
 I was prepared for a pretty long wait.
 I’d obviously read that people can wait for months or even years.
 I was also told I had a pretty rare blood group, A+, so I didn’t know if that would make it harder to find a suitable liver.
 Then at 3.45am the phone rang and it was the hospital saying they had a liver for me.
 We were stunned.
 We never expected it to happen so quickly.
 There was no time for anything to sink in.”

-At 3.30pm that afternoon, on July 28, Bob was prepped for theatre and underwent the transplant.
+At 3.30pm that afternoon (28th July 2015) Bob was prepped for theatre and underwent the transplant.
 Normally organ recipients can spend four days in intensive care, but Bob was straight back on the ward after one night.
-“The doctors started calling me Superman because of my recovery time.
+He said at the time: “The doctors started calling me Superman because of my recovery time.
 I’ve been told I’m six weeks ahead of schedule with my recovery.
 Before the operation my eyes were starting to look a little yellow as well as my skin, it wasn’t clever at all.
 I was told my liver function was down to 43% and was only going to get worse.
 When they put me on the waiting list they told me I’d probably undergo keyhole surgery to reduce the size of the tumours spots on my liver.
 But it never got to that stage because by the following afternoon I’d had the transplant.
 It all moved so quickly it was unbelievable.”

 Bob said he knew he was extremely lucky: “For it all to happen within a day is unbelievable.
 I’m extremely lucky, I realise that.
 Some people wait for months or years.
 It shows how important it is for people to be aware of being organ donors.
 All I know is my liver came from a young donor.
 That’s all I know.
 And I am eternally grateful to the family for which would have been a devastating time for them whoever they are.
 Thank you for giving me this wonderful gift of life.”